metomi/rose/sphinx/tutorial/rose/suites.rst

          rose app-run --opt-conf-key=test -C ../
          cd ../../../

-      You should see the stdout output of the rose application.
+      You should see the stdout output of the Rose application.
 If there are any errors they will be marked with the ``[FAIL]`` prefix.

    #. **Integrate The** ``forecast`` **Application Into The Suite.**